 - Non-exam Assessment 1

 Food commodity investigation – 15% and completed at the start of Year 11

-Food preparation task (pupils have a 3-hour practical exam with accompanying written work) - 35% and completed in Year 11.
+Food preparation task (students have a 3-hour practical exam with accompanying written work) - 35% and completed in Year 11

 This subject can lead on to careers in the food industry, including product development, marketing, dietician, sports nutritionist, teaching, journalism and food writing.